royrapoport/cronslack/README.md

 ## How to use

 * Clone this repo.
 * Fetch a legacy API token for your Slack.
-By default, cronslack looks for an environmental variable called API_TOKEN to find this token.
+By default, cronslack looks for an environmental variable called SLACK_API_TOKEN to find this token.
 If you want to get it some other way, modify token.py appropriately.

 * Run
 > ./cronslack.py -s SLACKNAME -c CONFIGCHANNEL -l LOGCHANNEL [-d SECONDSTODELETION]